 Lenvatinib mesylate is approved to be used alone or with other drugs to treat:

-- Endometrial carcinoma that is advanced and got worse after other therapies.
-It is used with pembrolizumab in patients whose cancer is not microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) and cannot be treated with surgery or radiation therapy.¹
+- Endometrial carcinoma that is advanced and got worse after other systemic therapies.
+It is used with pembrolizumab in patients whose cancer is not microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) and cannot be treated with surgery or radiation therapy.

 - Hepatocellular carcinoma (a type of liver cancer).
-It is used as first-line treatment in patients whose disease cannot be removed by surgery.
+It is used as the first treatment in patients whose cancer cannot be removed by surgery.

 - Renal cell carcinoma (a type of kidney cancer) that is advanced.
 It is used with everolimus in patients who have already received angiogenesis inhibitor therapy.

-- Thyroid cancer in certain patients with progressive, recurrent, or metastatic disease that does not respond to treatment with radioactive iodine.
+- Thyroid cancer in certain patients with progressive, recurrent, or metastatic cancer that does not respond to treatment with radioactive iodine.

 Lenvatinib mesylate is also being studied in the treatment of other types of cancer.

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.